rwpalmer/tzLib/README.md

 			5. The current offset after the next DST transition.
 			6. An abbreviation that describes the post transition offset.

+	-	Using the data from the HTTP server, , tzLib updates the devices time zone settings and stores a 128-byte tzBlock in data.
+The tzBlock retains:
+			- The time zone ID, so tzLib can periodically query the HTTP server to keep time zone data current.
-	-	After downloading and parsing the JSON file, tzLib updates the devices time zone settings and stores the information that it has acquired in the devices EEPROM.
-This assures that the data will be available for future reboots even if there is no network connectivity at that time.
+            - The data elements that pertain to local time, so that tzLib can configure local time whenever the system reboots, even if no network connectivity is available at that time.

-	-	The above is all done in the Setup() portion of firmware.
-In the firmwares loop() section, tzLib compares the current epoch time UCT to the next DST transition time.
-When the time arrives, the transition will be performed. tzLib also compares the current epoch time UCT to a calculated refresh time.
-When that time arrives, fresh JSON data will be downloaded, and the devices EEPROM will be updated if any new data exists.
-Refreshing is performed ~ every three weeks for time zones with DST, and ~ every nine weeks for fixed time zones.
+            - DST transition data to assure that tzLib can perform DST transitions at the scheduled time.

 ### CURRENT STATE OF THE PROJECT

-	-	Library (0.1.0) exited Alpha Testing with no known bugs on 8 Oct, 2017
-	-	The library has only been tested on the Particle Photon.
-The author is relying on the community to test on other devices.
-Please report any test results.
-	-	Documentation has not been reviewed for spelling or grammer, and some inaccuracies may exist.
+	-	Library (0.1.1) is currently in Alpha test.
+        Known defects: none as of 9 Nov 2017

+	-	Documentation is still being written.

 	-	An HTTP server has been brought up on the web to support beta testing.

-### ISSUES
+        The library is preconfigured to use this server by default.

+		For those who wish to use their own, or another alternate server:
+          - the library includes methods to configure host name, path, and port.
+		  - this project's GitHub repository also includes:
+             - the getJson.php file that tzLib needs to run on the HTTP server.
+             - a document (tzLib_ServerBuild.md) which contains documentation that details how the author created the virtual HTTP server that he used for alpha testing.
+Such a server can run as a guest operating system within most Windows, Linux, or Apple systems.

-	-  The author is still searching for someone willing to host the PHP on a data-center quality server.
-Any leads or contacts would be appreciated.
+	-   The search for someone to host the production HTTP server is underway.
+        We hope to find a corporate entity who can host the PHP file in their data-center, so library users will have a platform that they can rely upon.
+Please contact the author if you can help, or if you have any contacts who might be able to help in this effort.

+        Hosting requirements are minimal:
+          - Host a small PHP file (332 bytes) on an HTTP server.
+          - Keep the server's time zone database current.
+          - Provide production level availability.

-	- Please report any issues, suggestions, and comments to the author / maintainer (rwpalmeribm@gmail.com)
+	Please report any issues, suggestions, and comments to the author and
+	  maintainer: rwpalmeribm@gmail.com

 Many thanks to Kasper Kamperman for suggesting the move from Java to PHP, and